Fitness Model Kelsey Wells Sizzles In Sports Bra & Skintight Bike Shorts

 I’ve been to LA more times than I can count, but had never seen the Hollywood sign!????
 We had a couple hours Tuesday afternoon so I finally fixed that.☺️ A beautiful hike and busted out a quick body weight PWR Challenge on the way!⚡️ .
 Sumo Squats Reverse Lunges Pushups X-Planks .
 This is a low-impact full body burner that you can literally do ANYWHERE!
 Give it a try next time you think you can’t fit in a workout or get to the gym.????????????
 Happiest Thursday my friends!!???? #PWR #pwrprogram #kelseywellspwr

 Fans were quick to compliment the stunner.
-While some simply left heart and fire emoji in the comments section, others were more expressive in their praise.
+While some simply left heart and fire emoji in the comment section, others were more expressive in their praise.

 “LOVE IT!!
 Looking so strong and [powerful],” wrote one follower.